boydivey/test/README.md

 ## Exercises

-Before working on the following exercises create a branch with your name.
-Make all code changes inside this branch.
+Before working on the following exercises create a git repo and clone it locally.
+Then move the files from this project to that repo.
-It is recomended that you push the code after completing each part of an exercise.

 ### 1. Separate Data from Code